Find WiFi Password Of Connected Networks In Linux - OSTechNix

 In the next window, you will see a list of currently connected networks.
 Click on the gear icon next to your preferred wifi network.

 Now the selected WiFi network settings window will open.
-Under the “Security” tab, you will see the password in asterisks.
-To reveal the password, simply click “Show password” check box.
+Under the "Security" tab, you will see the password in asterisks.
+To reveal the password, simply uncheck "Show password" check box.

+If you're using KDE, the network connections pop-up has a button for it:

-3. Find WiFi Password Of Connected Networks Using Wifresti
+4. Get Saved WiFi Password Of Connected Networks Using Wifresti

 Wifresti is a simple Python script to find the password of saved or connected WiFi networks.
 It works on Linux, Mac OS and Windows.
 This script is created by the same developer who created "Katoolin".